srvk/DiViMe/README.md

 ## Who is the ACLEW DiViMe for?

-Our target users have "difficult" recordings, e.g. recorded in natural environment, from sensitive populations, etc. Therefore, we are assuming users who are unable to share their audio recordings.
+Our target users have "difficult" recordings, E.G. recorded in natural environment, from sensitive populations, etc. Therefore, we are assuming users who are unable to share their audio recordings.
 Our primary test case involves language acquisition in children 0-3 years of age.

 We are hoping to make the use of these tools as easy as possible, but some command line programming will be unavoidable.
 If you are worried when reading this, we can recommend the Software Carpentry programming courses for researchers, and particularly their [unix bash](http://swcarpentry.github.io/shell-novice) and [version control](http://swcarpentry.github.io/git-novice/) bootcamps.